qmk/qmk.fm_old/_posts/2018-09-17-make-prevent-stuck-modifiers-the-default.md

 pr: 3107
 ---

+This changes the default behavior of QMK to use the `PREVENT_STUCK_MODIFIERS` behavior by default.
+This way, modifiers are remembered correctly.

 * Remove chording as it is not documented, not used, and needs work.

 * Make Leader Key an optional feature.